 Kiwi Lane has allowed me to use my creative passion to build this business beyond just using templates and paper.
-It has led me to create classes, kits, crops and retreats for my customer base and truly turn this into a thriving business income.
+It has led me to create classes, kits, crops, and retreats for my customer base and truly turn this into a thriving business income.

 What should other aspiring consultants look for when they decide to join a direct sales opportunity?

-You want a team who will have your back.
+You want a team that will have your back.
 When researching a direct sales company, make sure and speak with current consultants and find out how well the company does at listening to the consultants as well as how stable the company is.
 Also make sure that whoever you sign up under will help train and guide you for success, the override they receive is so they can best help the people on their team, so make sure they are earning it!

 What has been the key to your longevity in the direct sales industry?

 You have to treat it like it’s a business.
 Set office hours, even if those hours are unconventional.
 Use every tool at your disposal.
-Your upline, your company incentives, and tools, your customer's input.
-If you treat it like it’s yours to grow, and don’t put it aside and stop watering and feeding it, you will have a blooming business.
+Your upline, your company incentives, and tools, your customer’s input.
+If you treat it like it’s yours to grow, and don’t put it aside and stop watering and feeding it, you will have a booming business.
 It is an investment of time and sometimes a little money, but it will sustain itself as long as you continue to invest your time.

 What did you do before joining Kiwi Lane?

-I have 20 years of experience with direct sales, the last nine with Dove Chocolate Discoveries (now called the Cocoa Exchange) and also worked a full-time accounting job.
+I have 20 years of experience with direct sales, the last nine with Dove Chocolate Discoveries (now called the Cocoa Exchange), and also worked a full-time accounting job.

 What do you love about the direct sales model?